-Afterward, Leonidas Kestekides started withdrawing from the company, gradually paving the way for his favorite nephew Basilio to take over.
+Afterward, Leonidas Kestekides began withdrawing from the company, gradually paving the way for his favorite nephew, Basilio, to take over.
 Leonidas Kestekides passed away in 1948.

 Basilio moved the famous chocolaterie from Boulevard Anspach 58 to 46, which is still used by the Leonidas company to this day; it has become a place of pilgrimage for chocolate lovers.

 The first Leonidas store outside Belgium opened in 1969 in Lille, France.
-The company then expanded to Luxembourg, Germany, the Netherlands, England and later to Athens.
-Soon afterward, the famous pralines are introduced to the US and Africa.
+The company then expanded to Luxembourg, Germany, the Netherlands, England, and later, to Athens.
+Soon afterward, the famous pralines were introduced to the US and Africa.

 Basilio Kestekides died in 1970, the year the company was first listed on the stock market.
 However, the family retained an important role in the company’s management.
 After his death, “Confiserie Leonidas” passed to Basilio’s brothers and sisters.

 Jean Kesdekoglu-Kestekides took over, and after a while, his daughter Maria Kesdekoglu-Kestekides began helping out.